TEST 1: Applying 12 Volts To The Starter Motor S Terminal

 Let's take a look at what your test results mean:

-I suggest 2 more tests and these are make sure that the starter motor is getting its 12 Volt signal signal and to test the battery cable (that attaches to the starter motor starter motor) for corrosion.
+I suggest 2 more tests and these are make sure that the starter motor is getting its 12 Volt signal signal and to test the battery cable (that attaches to the starter motor solenoid) for corrosion.
 This can be accomplished very easily with a voltage drop test.

 TEST 2: Verifying The Start Signal